ibexa/documentation-developer/docs/cookbook/creating_custom_rest_api_response.md

 ## Configuration

-The last thing you need to do, is to set a configuration which should be located in `services.yml` file of your bundle.
+The last thing you need to do is to set a configuration which should be located in the `services.yml` file of your bundle.
 The important part are the keys:

 - `app.rest.output.visitor.json.regexps` which helps identifying proper header
 - `priority` which should be set high enough, to not be overridden by another implementation